anndiak/StarChat/README.md

 ## StarChat

-This Java-based chat project is designed to provide a real-time messaging experience using an IRIS database.
+This Java-based chat project is designed to provide a real-time messaging experience using an IRIS Cloud SQL database.
 The application integrates with ChatGPT for enhanced chat functionalities and utilizes Liquibase for database migrations.

 ## Features

 - Real-time chat functionality.
 - Integration with ChatGPT for intelligent responses.
-- IRIS database for data storage.
+- IRIS Cloud SQL for data storage.
 - Liquibase for managing database schema changes.

 ## Prerequisites